Lansing Family Fun

 Go with the Flow

-It has been beneficial to let the kids guide us to what they are most interested in during our day’s visit.
-This ends up being key because the stations they miss on one trip become a great “new” experience on their next trip to the Michigan History Museum.
+Let the kids guide you to what they are most interested in during your day’s visit.
+This could end up being key because the stations they miss on one trip become a great “new” experience on their next trip to the Michigan History Museum.

-The fun is never-ending when the kids pick and choose what they’d like to learn about each time.
-Or, in my kids’ case, revisit the places they love so much.
+The fun is never-ending when the kids pick and choose what they’d like to learn about each time or revisit the places they love so much.

 Volunteers